triglav-dataflow/triglav/README.md

 ## Prepare

-Copy config files and modify config files if you want.
+Copy config files and modify them if you want.

 ```
 cp config/database.yml{.development,}